GENERAL TOPOLOGY - 2024/5

 Module code: MATM042

-This module will give a self-contained, rigorous, formal treatment of basic topics in point set topology.
-Topology is an important topic in modern mathematics, and the module will give the thorough grounding in the field.
-The course will expose students to abstract, general mathematical arguments and techniques.
-The style and content of the course suggest that it will fit well with their general Programme of mathematical education.
+This module gives a self-contained, rigorous, formal treatment of basic topics in point set topology.
+Topology is an important topic in modern mathematics and the module will give the thorough grounding in this field.
+The module will expose students to abstract, general mathematical arguments and techniques.

 Mathematics & Physics